concept sign welcome to rejection stay strong

 • Do you feel anxious about making mistakes?

-• Have you had a hard time trusting yourself?
+• Have you had a hard time trusting yourself and let bad memories get in the way?

 There are many ways to explore what’s really behind your fears.
 For example, you could try writing down everything that makes you feel anxious when someone rejects you.
 Then you can look for patterns.
 Once you’ve identified the root cause of your concern, you’ll be able to work on addressing those issues.